 Risk can be a part of conducting business, and many business plans include ways to reduce risk.
 In the livestock and dairy industries, treating animals with drugs is often necessary.
 The drugs can help keep animals healthy, and healthy animals can mean a profitable business.
-But using drugs in food-producing animals can increase the risk of residues in food made from treated animals.
-Selling animals for food with residues above the tolerance set by FDA is illegal.
-Keeping adequate drug treatment records can mitigate the risk of selling animals with illegal drug residues for food.
-Adequate records can help ensure food safety.
+But using drugs in food-producing animals may increase the risk of illegal residues in food made from treated animals.
+Keeping adequate drug treatment records can lower this risk, and as a result, can help ensure food safety.

-Several key points from the four cases illustrate how important record-keeping can be in helping to keep the food supply safe.
+The connection between adequate records and safe food may not be obvious, so here are several key points to illustrate how important record-keeping can be in helping to keep the food supply safe.